httptoolkit/httptoolkit-website/src/posts/what-is-x-forwarded-for-about.md

     LB->>B: X-Forwarded-For<br>28.178.124.142 ,198.40.10.101 198.40.10.102
 </mermaid-js>

 This is the safest approach for when you're not sure how securely and reliably the rest of your call chain is going to be.
 If other proxies and backend apps are likely to blindly trust the incoming information, or generally make insecure choices (which we'll get into more later) then it's probably safest to completely replace the `X-Forwarded-For` header at that outside-world facing reverse proxy, and ditch any untrustworthy data in the process.
-Unfortunately

 If you're confident the backend app is able to handle it, you can take whatever they provide, and simply append the IP address being seen by the server on the end of the chain.